Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> No one ever said life was fair.
-Just Eventful.
+> No one returns from a long journey the same person they were before.

 <!-- QUOTE_END -->